Kritika049/MachineCoding/README.md

-This is a LLD code for Splitwise
+This is a repo for machine codes